King rose pattern

 Target

-Located to the north of the project area within the municipality of Porsanger, the 2.06 Ga Karenhaugen and Porsvann intrusions were drilled in the 1990s by the Norwegian Geological survey as part of a copper exploration program.
-The historical drilling intercepted broad, low to moderate grade, palladium dominant PGE mineralisation with copper and rare nickel mineralisation within the outcropping intrusions.
-A ground electromagnetic survey completed by Kingsrose has identified a 350m by 400m, shallow conductive body at Karenhaugen, immediately down dip from mineralised outcrop.
-In January 2024, Kingsrose was granted drilling permits to test this conductive body.
+Located to the north of the project area within the municipality of Porsanger, the 2.06 Ga Karenhaugen and Porsvann intrusions were drilled in the 1990s by the Norwegian Geological Survey as part of a copper exploration program.
+The historical drilling intercepted broad, low to moderate grade, palladium-dominant PGE mineralisation with copper and rare nickel mineralisation within the outcropping intrusions.

 Status

 A special permit is required for invasive exploration work in Finnmark County, including drilling, in accordance with Article 18 of the Mining Act.
-At Porsanger, Kingsrose has completed baseline habitat and cultural surveys at the Karenhaugen prospect and in January 2024 was awarded a drill permit with certain conditions as announced on the 9th of January 2024.
+At Porsanger, Kingsrose has completed baseline environmental and cultural heritage surveys at the Karenhaugen prospect.
+In January 2024, the Company was granted a drill permit with conditions following a detailed assessment by the Ministry of Trade and Fisheries.
+On 29 November 2024, this decision was upheld by the King in Council, making the approval final and no longer subject to appeal.

 For future drilling of new targets additional special permits will be required.
 The special permit may be refused if the consideration of Sámi interests goes against the application being granted.